ukgscc/terraform-aws-mtasts/README.md

 3. Clone [this repository](https://github.com/ukgscc/terraform-aws-mtasts) locally if you have not already done so

-4. Edit the `configuration.tf` file in the terraform-aws-mtasts-master directory.
-Add your list of domains to the domains variable.
+4. Edit the file `terraform-aws-mtasts/configuration.tf`.
+Add the domains you want to configuration to the domains variable.
 To add more than one domain copy the section between the square brackets and repeat for each domain, with a comma between each one.
   ```
 [
     {